 - Potential liability issues around benefit plans are identified with internal HR policy solutions recommended.

 - A summary recap with next-step recommendations is provided which may include the recommendation to market the plan to the full group insurer market.

-A: Our belief is that a company can not properly know where they should go with their benefit plan if they do not have a complete financial and design review with logical options provided to consider as a relative starting point.
+A company can't know where their benefit plan should be if they do not have a complete financial and design review with logical options to consider as a starting point.

-Q: Why don’t you just market the plan to the group insurer marketplace for cheaper rates like many other Benefit Brokers/ Advisors/ Agents do?
+Why don’t you just market the plan to the group insurer marketplace for cheaper rates like many other Benefit Brokers do?

-A: The pricing of a group benefits plan through important is only one aspect of many if the company’s goal is to achieve the most progressive and comprehensive benefit plan for the money for them and their employees year after year.
+The pricing of a group benefits plan, through important, is only one aspect of a company’s goal is to achieve the most progressive and comprehensive benefit plan for the money for them and their employees year after year.